|

 Mention should also be made of two further new melodies not yet transcribed or otherwise reconstructed.
 Both are songs with previous settings of the same lyrics and having the same title:

-For the qin songs in particular, although I have written out transcriptions and made recordings for many of them, I will not consider the rhythms finalized until I have played them with a singer.11
+For the qin songs in particular, although I have written out transcriptions and made recordings for many of them, I do not consider the rhythms finalized until I have played them with a singer.12

 1. Profound Airs Spread Like the Wind (風宣玄品 Fengxuan Xuanpin